 convox.yml describes everything your application needs to run.
 To deploy a Hasura GraphQL Engine, all we need to do is simply create a convox.yml that looks like this:

-resources: hasura_graphql_database: type: postgres services: engine: image: hasura/graphql-engine:latest command: graphql-engine serve --enable-console port: 8080 resources: - hasura_graphql_database environment: - HASURA_GRAPHQL_ACCESS_KEY=mylongsecretaccesskey
+resources: database: type: postgres services: engine: image: hasura/graphql-engine:latest command: graphql-engine serve --enable-console port: 8080 resources: - database:HASURA_GRAPHQL_DATABASE_URL environment: - HASURA_GRAPHQL_ACCESS_KEY=mylongsecretaccesskey

-HASURA_GRAPHQL_DATABASE_URL containing the URL connection string so we named our resource
+HASURA_GRAPHQL_DATABASE_URL containing the URL connection string so we override our default name of